mui/material-ui/docs/src/pages/customization/themes.md

 ### The other variables

 We have tried to normalize the implementation by adding many more variables: the typography, the breakpoints, the transitions, etc. You can see below what the theme object looks like with the default values.
-If you want to learn more about it, we suggesting having a look at [`material-ui/style/theme.js`](https://github.com/callemall/material-ui/blob/next/src/styles/theme.js).
+If you want to learn more, we suggesting having a look at [`material-ui/style/theme.js`](https://github.com/callemall/material-ui/blob/next/src/styles/theme.js).

 {{demo='pages/customization/ThemeDefault.js'}}